phtal-org/internet-draft-phtal/draft-montoya-phtal.md

 </phtal:link>
 ~~~

-### Operation
+### Operation Object

 The most important element that PHTAL representations provide is the operation element.
 This element instructs the agent on how to interact with a resource through a particular communication protocol.
 This allows the server to control its own URI space and the clients to be undisrupted when URI changes are made or new representation or protocol support is added.

 Identifying protocol specific instructions allows servers to separate communication protocols from resource identification.
 This is consistent with the [URI specification](#RFC3986) and allows PHTAL to support arbitrary protocols.

-#### Properties
+#### Fixed Fields

 Name | Type | Description
 ---|:---:|---
-method? | `string` | Instructs the agent what protocol method to use when interacting with the identified resource.
+method | `string` | Instructs the agent what protocol method to use when interacting with the identified resource.
 The default value is whatever protocol specific method results in information retrieval, eg. HTTP GET.
-produces? | `string` | Indicates to the client what media types the server supports as response content to following the current link.
+produces | `string` | Indicates to the client what media types the server supports as response content to following the current link.
 It MUST be a media range and parameters according to Section 5.3.2 'Accept' of the [HTTP Specification](#RFC7231).
-consumes? | `string` | Indicates to the client what media types the server supports as request content to following the current link.
+consumes | `string` | Indicates to the client what media types the server supports as request content to following the current link.
 It MUST be a media range and parameters according to Section 5.3.2 'Accept' of the [HTTP Specification](#RFC7231).
-requestContent? | `boolean` | Indicates to the client whether a request content is required or not for the following the current link.
+requestContent | `boolean` | Indicates to the client whether a request content is required or not for the following the current link.
 The default value is `false`.
-onInvoke? | EventAttribute | Script function which is to be executed when this operation is invoked.
+onInvoke | EventAttribute | Script function which is to be executed when this operation is invoked.

 The quality weight parameters MAY be used in the `consumes` and `produces` properties to indicate to the client which media types are preferred, possibly allowing the client to know when a known media type has been superseded and a new one is preferred.

-#### Operation Examples
+#### Examples

 **JSON Representation Example**